katugtug/katugtug.github.io/4e/gm/session-6.md

 # level up

-#Characters
+# Characters

-Lucan, eladrin
+- Lucan, eladrin
   - A piece of Roldan's clothing or a weapon.
-Zeth, warlock
+- Zeth, warlock
-- Mor
+  - Eat more vampires?
 Ix Chel, warden
   - Fighting vampires?
 Juras, bard
   - The trial of the bard.
-Ramsas, seeker
-- ?

-#Strong Start
+# Strong Start
 The collapsing temple of Moradin.

 Deep below the Temple of Moradin, you stand in the former priest's quarters, looking and storing away the items found here.